hpccsystems-solutions-lab/Solutions-lab-website-content/README.md

 # DataLakeTechnology

-Our HPCC Systems Solution Lab is proud to provide and support Data Lake Technology. here we interduces HPCC, our big data platform, and ECL language.
+Our HPCC Systems Solution Lab is proud to provide and support ECL tutorials. here we interduces basics of HPCC, our big data platform, and complete tutorial on ECL (Enterprise Control Language).

 You can find all materials and references you need here.

+Please contact us for questions and feedback:

+hpccsystems-solution-lab@lexisnexisrisk.com